Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Med-R

 \subsubsection{Construction of Reference Reasoning Trajectories}

-We performed data augmentation by rephrasing closed-set questions into open-ended formats, generating high-quality reasoning process, and further extracting structured reasoning paths that capture the pivotal logical steps.
+We performed data augmentation by rephrasing closed-set questions into open-ended formats, generating high-quality reasoning process, and further extracting structured reasoning paths that capture the pivotal logical steps leading to the final answer.

-\begin{itemize} \item \textit{Open-Ended Standardization}: We then reformatted the multiple-choice questions into open-ended formats using DeepSeek-V3~\cite{liu2024deepseek}, transforming questions with predefined answer choices into tasks that require free-form, reasoning-based responses. \item \textit{Reasoning Process Generation}: Similar to the rollout process of data selection based on reasoning complexity, we prompted DeepSeek-R1 to generate all possible reasoning paths along with final answers for each medical question.
+\begin{itemize}[leftmargin=*] \item \textit{Open-Ended Standardization}: We then reformatted the multiple-choice questions into open-ended formats using DeepSeek-V3~\cite{liu2024deepseek}, transforming questions with predefined answer choices into tasks that require free-form, reasoning-based responses. \item \textit{Reasoning Process Generation}: Similar to the rollout process of data selection based on reasoning complexity, we prompted DeepSeek-R1 to generate all possible reasoning paths along with final answers for each medical question.
 During the reasoning process, the model dynamically retrieves relevant external knowledge as needed and integrates the retrieved information to support continued inference.
 Then we employed DeepSeek-V3 as an evaluator to assess the generated reasoning processes and answers on a scale from 1 to 5, retaining those with a score of 5.
-This procedure yielded 5 high-quality reasoning processes per question on average. \item \textit{Medical Knowledge Graph Extraction}: Different from mathematical problems, which typically rely on rigid sequential logic, medical reasoning demands an understanding of rich, multi-relational structures that link symptoms, diagnoses, and therapeutic interventions.
+Ultimately, for each medical question, we obtained an average of 5 reference reasoning processes. \item \textit{Medical Knowledge Graph Extraction}: Different from mathematical problems, which typically rely on rigid sequential logic, medical reasoning demands an understanding of rich, multi-relational structures that link symptoms, diagnoses, and therapeutic interventions.
 To better capture such a relational structure, we formalize reasoning processes as medical knowledge graph triplets, enabling a more precise comparison of coverage in both entities (e.g., disease, surgery, etc.) and relations.
 Here we utilize DeepSeek-V3 to extract the medical knowledge graph from the natural language reasoning process:

 where $\mathcal{E}$ denotes the set of all entities, $\mathcal{L}$ represents the set of all relations, and $(h, l, t)$ is a triple in which the head entity $h$ is connected to the tail entity $t$ via the relation $l$.
-For each triplet, we add a binary attribute $s$, where $\mathbb{B} = \{0, 1\}$, specifying whether it was obtained through external knowledge retrieval ($s = 1$) or internally generated via the model's reasoning capabilities ($s = 0$). \end{itemize}
+For each triplet, we add a binary attribute $s$, where $\mathbb{B} = \{0, 1\}$, specifying whether it was obtained through external retrieval ($s = 1$) or internally generated via the model's reasoning capabilities ($s = 0$). \end{itemize}